VPN Features (PJ)

 OpenVPN is an open-source VPN protocol that’s been in service for more than 20 years.
 It’s been checked and refined so many times that it’s as close to a perfectly safe bet as any VPN can offer.
 OpenVPN works with two transport protocols: UDP is normally faster, while TCP works better on unstable connections.

-ExpressVPN lets you choose between both transport protocols for OpenVPN and for its own protocol, Lightway.
+NordVPN lets you choose between both transport protocols for OpenVPN and for its own protocol, NordLynx.

 WireGuard is a newer protocol and the most viable alternative to OpenVPN.
 Also open-source, it achieves faster average speeds by cutting down on the number of required authentications and works from a small codebase with fewer potential vulnerabilities.
 I still use OpenVPN, but other experts have found no reason to doubt WireGuard so far.